wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 @end
 {% endhighlight %}

-Since we know we'll be subclassing `NSArray`, let's dive into the [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) and look what we'll have to actually do to achieve our goal.
+Since we know we'll be subclassing `NSArray`, let's dive into the [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) and look what we'll have to do to achieve our goal.

 >Any subclass of `NSArray` must override the primitive instance methods `count` and `objectAtIndex:`.
 These methods must operate on the backing store that you provide for the elements of the collection.